AlisamfP/AlisamfP.github.io/_posts/2014-08-27-hackathon-writeup.markdown

 *make sure you still return the msg after setting the subdevice!*

 Save that, and inject once.
-You should see a greeting in the terminal console that is running your skynet gateway.
+You should see a greeting in the terminal console that is running gateblu.

-Now, all you have to do it link the tv as a new subdevice for the skynet gateway.
+Now, all you have to do it link alljoyn as a new subdevice for gateblu.

 ###Create AllJoyn Subdevice
-Link an input node to a function node to the skynet output.
+Edit the function node in your nodeblu setup to create a new subdevice for gateblu.
-![create new subdevice setup](/images/createdevicesetup.png) In the function node, you're going to set up alljoyn as a subdevice in your skynet gateway.
-You can copy and paste this gist in, replacing the uuid and token with the ones listed in your gateblu page.
+![create new subdevice setup](/images/createdevicesetup.png)

+In the function node, you're going to set up alljoyn as a subdevice in gateblu by replacing the 'gateway uuid' and 'gateway token' with the uuid and token listed in your gateblu page.

 {% highlight javascript %}
 msg.uuid = 'gateway uuid';